CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `pegged`
 !!! description "`PegKeeper.pegged() -> address: view`"

     Getter for the address of the pegged token (crvUSD).
-Pegged asset is determined by its index of the `pool`.
+Pegged asset is determined by the index of the token in the corresponding `pool`.
 Index value is stored in `I`.
-Pegkeepers only work for two-coin-pools (code checks: assert _index < 2).

     Returns: pegged token contract (`address`).

     !!!note
-        The `PEGGED` variable is **immutable**.
+        `PEGGED` variable is **immutable**.
 It can not be changed.

     ??? quote "Source code"